Hybrid Approximate Message Passing: Graphical Model Problems with Linear Mixing

 Even when the dependence of a factor $f_i(\xbf_{\alpha(i)},\zbf_i)$ on a variable $\xbf_j$ is only through the linear term $\zbf_i$, we may still wish to ``move'' the dependence to a strong edge.
-The reason is that the GAMP algorithm below assumes that the linear dependence is weak, that is, $\Abf_{ij}$ is small.
-If that is not the case, the dependence can be treated as strong, where the small-term approximations are not made.
-This improves the accuracy of the method at the expense of greater computation.
+The reason is that the HyGAMP algorithm is designed around the assumption that the linear dependence is weak, i.e., that the elements in $\Abf_{ij}$ are small.
+If these elements are not small, then modeling the dependence with a strong edge improves the accuracy of HyGAMP at the expense of greater computation.